Thedanielssson88/JournalPrompt/GOOGLE_PHOTOS_SETUP.md

 1. In the Google Cloud Console, navigate to "APIs & Services" > "Library"
 2. Search for and enable these APIs:
    - **Photos Library API** (for accessing user's Google Photos)
+   - **Google Picker API** (for the photo picker interface - CRITICAL)
    - **Google+ API** (for user profile information)

+**Note:** The Google Picker API is essential for the photo selection interface to work.
+Without it, all picker requests will fail.

 ## Step 3: Create OAuth 2.0 Credentials